walles/bubblemon/osx/README.md

 * Run `./osx/makeDist.sh` to get a release zip file

-* `git push --tags`

-* Go to https://github.com/walles/bubblemon/releases and make a new release for the version you just tagged and built.
+* Go to <https://github.com/walles/bubblemon/releases> and make a new release for the version you just tagged and built.
 Don't forget to upload the dist files.